Electronic structure, metamagnetism and thermopower of LaSiFe$_{12}$ and interstitially doped LaSiFe$_{12}$: Results and Discussion

+Most of the aforementioned features in the electronic structure are preserved in fully hydrogenated LaSiFe$_{12}$H$_{3}$ (middle of Fig.~\ref{fig:PDOS}).
+The main difference in the PDOS compared to the parent alloy is the development of additional states in the gap around -7.5~eV related to the hydrogen interstitials.
+Small additional peaks also appear around -5~eV, where they overlap with the $p$ states of Si.
 In strong contrast to hydrogenation, fully nitrogenated LaSiFe$_{12}$N$_{3}$ exhibits a large overlap of N $p$ states with Fe $d$ states in the -7.5 to -4~eV energy interval (top of Fig.~\ref{fig:PDOS}).
 These peaks indicate $p-d$ hybridization, and as a result, increased covalency in bond formation.
+Such features also help to explain the non-monotonic moment as a function of doping (especially nitrogen).
 Another important consequence of nitrogenation is the appearance of states in the vicinity of the Fermi level.

 The existence of a ``double peak'' feature just below and above E$_{F}$ for LaSiFe$_{12}$, created by Fe $d$ states in the minority DOS, is altered only a little by hydrogenation.
 On the other hand, nitrogenation fills this valley at E$_{F}$, which results in the strong alteration of the magnetic properties and ultimately leads to the disappearance of IEM transition.
 We address the latter behavior in detail in the next section.